 - In a separate bowl, combine the chopped turkey and shredded cheese stirring to combine.

 - Take 2 teaspoons of the turkey cheese mixture and form into 1 inch balls.
 You want to roll them tight so the turkey and cheese bind together.

 - Take 2 tablespoons of the potato egg mixture and form a patty in the palm of your hand, place a turkey cheese ball in the center and fold the potato mixture around the turkey cheese ball to make a larger ball.

 - Place the second whisked egg in a bowl and the breadcrumbs in a seperate bowl.

-- Roll each potato ball gently into the egg and then into the breadcrumbs covering the balls completely.
+- Roll each potato croquette gently into the egg and then into the breadcrumbs covering them completely.

 - Add the oil to a heavy bottomed pot over medium/high heat.
 The oil is hot enough if you put a few leftover breadcrumbs in and they sizzle immediately.

 - Add the croquettes to oil and fry for about 60 seconds, turning occasionally, until the outside is crispy.
 Alternately, you can bake at 400 degrees for 20 minutes.

 - Using a slotted spoon, transfer the croquettes to the paper towel-lined plate and immediately season them with salt.

 - Serve with gravy or cranberry sauce.